 To use the switchbox, you connect the switchbox to the antenna port on the TV, then connect an RCA cable between the RCA connector at the top of the switchbox and the RCA connector on the back of the C-64.
 Slide the sliding switch on the box to the top to enable video from the 64.

 If your TV has a round antenna connector rather than a two-wire connector–a fairly safe bet–you’re in luck.
-You need an RCA video cable along with a converter, which you can get from Radio Shack, Amazon or Ebay.
+You need an RCA video cable along with a converter, which you can get from Radio Shack or Ebay.

 Ebay is likely to be the cheapest option, but be careful on Ebay to get something that looks like the picture to the right.
 It’s easy to accidentally buy the opposite.
 Incidentally, that same part also works with Atari consoles (Atari 2600, anyone?) and 8-bit computers like the Atari 400 and 800.

 Using either the switchbox or the adapter, the Commodore video signal appears on channel 3 or 4 on your TV.
 There is a sliding switch on the back of the machine to choose which channel.
-The adapter will give a slightly better picture than a switchbox will.
+The adapter will give a slightly better picture than a switchbox will, because it’s a more robust connection.

 Connecting a Commodore 64 to a television via composite